dukhee95/CSE_597_FA24/README.md

 ## TRAINING
 The model is trained in a Google Colab environment.
 The entire training process is conducted via `./prepare.ipynb` Jupyter notebook file.
+If you are unable to open prepare.ipynb in GitHub, please use this [repository](https://drive.google.com/file/d/1lshRN3rR9z7t8YuVeyQbZyuAcIRjGm1S/view?usp=drive_link) instead.
 Below is a summary of the process:
 - Install requirements
 - Download COCO 2017 dataset (train/test/val)
 - Put all COCO 2017 dataset into ./data/images/